 But why are wireframes so important?

 A common term in the design world is ‘content is king’.
-And this is especially important when both planning and designing your new website.
+This is especially important when both planning and designing your new website.
 Seeing as your website is arguably your biggest channel of communication to your target market, deciding what content you are adding to your website is extremely important.
-You want to create a base level form of information architecture that basically ranks your information from the most important to slightly less important.
+You want to create a base-level form of information architecture that basically ranks your information from the most important to slightly less important.
 This is where wireframes will really shine through.
 Although not the prettiest to look at they will provide a visual representation of where your content will sit on your website, on which page and a very rough structure.

 What should I look for in the wireframes presented to me?